Joyce Grove

 Joyce Grove is a country house built in a Jacobethan style in Nettlebed, Oxfordshire, England.
-It is owned by Sue Ryder National Charity which, until March 2020 operated its Nettlebed Palliative Care Facility at Joyce Grove at Nettlebed in Henley-On-Thames, Oxfordshire.
+It was formerly owned by Sue Ryder (charity) which, until March 2020 operated its Nettlebed Palliative Care Facility at Joyce Grove at Nettlebed in Henley-On-Thames, Oxfordshire.
 Joyce Grove is located approximately 67 km west of London.

 Completed in 1908, Joyce Grove is a large Jacobethan style building designed by Charles Edward Mallows (1864–1915) for Robert Fleming (1845–1933), founder of Robert Fleming and Co. merchant bank.
 Joyce Grove is listed Grade II on the National Heritage List for England.

 History

 As early as 1637 Joyce Grove, named for Cornet George Joyce, was sold to James Thompson of Wallingford.

 By 1840, Joyce Grove was registered as a freehold estate of 33 acres belonging to John Toovey.
 London businessman H. H. Gardiner purchased Joyce Grove estate in 1894.

 Joyce Grove estate, including a William and Mary style manor house dating from 1725, was incorporated into the main Nettlebed estate in 1895.